Caleb Carr: Early years and education

-The frequent presence of Lucien's friends Kerouac, Ginsberg, and Burroughs in the Carr home was a "little unnerving".
+The frequent presence of Kerouac, Ginsberg, and Burroughs in the Carr home was a "little unnerving".
 "They could be perfectly nice people one-to-one", Carr told Salon in a 1997 interview.
 "Kerouac was a very nice man.
 Allen could be a very nice guy.
 Burroughs was a little strange for a child.
 But they weren't children people.
 You needed to be grown up to be around them if you wanted to not be terrified.
 What they were up to was not gonna make any child reassured."

 After the Carrs' divorce, Kerouac proposed marriage to Caleb's mother, but she turned him down and afterwards married writer John Speicher.
 Carr's new stepfather was another heavy drinker, and Carr made weekly visits to Lucien.
-"There was a lot of craziness in the family," Carr remembers, "and a lot of alcoholism among the adults."
+"There was a lot of craziness in the family," Carr remembered, "and a lot of alcoholism among the adults."
 Speicher had three daughters from a previous marriage, and they and the three Carr brothers bonded, a group that Caleb would label "the dark Brady Bunch".
 They spent most summers at a house in upstate New York, originally bought by Carr's maternal grandparents, then owned by his mother.
 "When the adults weren't around it was a place of great solace.
 When they were, it was a place of great exploration because being in the house too much wasn't an option."

-Likewise, when the family was back in New York, Caleb spent as much time as possible away from their apartment.
+Likewise, when the family was back in New York City, Caleb spent as much time as possible away from their apartment.
 Among his favorite havens, other than the streets of Manhattan themselves, were the city's movie theaters.
 He at first preferred classic and then war movies, and became increasingly interested in military history.
 "Part of it was a desire to find violence that was, in the first place, directed toward some sort of purposeful end, and second, governed by a definable ethical code.
 And I think it's fairly obvious why I would want to do that", he told New York magazine in 1994.

 Career

+Early career

 Carr first went to work for the Council on Foreign Relations after high school as a library assistant, and rose during his college year summers (and a semester off) to research assistant.
 He also wrote freelance articles on global issues.
 During this period, he published his first nationally noticed broadside: a long indictment, published on the letters page of The New York Times, of Henry Kissinger's foreign policy.
 This assisted noted historian and expert on U.S. foreign policy James Chace in helping Carr, after he left New York University, to get a job as a researcher and editorial assistant for the Foreign Affairs Quarterly, where Chace was managing editor.
-A longtime friend of John Speicher, Chace had known Carr since he was nine and became his mentor.
-"Because of his difficult upbringing, Caleb didn't trust many adults", Chace told New York magazine in 1994.
-"I became the exception because he sensed I was on his side."